Please be advised:

 We at London Wembley Crime Prevention realise that the Covid pandemic has had a substantial negative effect upon our communities mental health and physical well-being, and as such we would very much like to help individuals by offering them an opportunity to participate in BASIC keep fit and physical well-being sessions completely FREE OF CHARGE to help ensure they keep themselves reasonably healthy.

-We shall provide you with an hourly training session and usage of basic essential equipment at a specialist training provision located within Ealing, W5.
+We shall provide you with an hourly training session and usage of basic essential equipment at our appointed training provision.

 To register your interest, please e-mail: email@example.com or, complete our online contact form via this website.